jhnbyrn/951-KLR-PAGES/ignition_timing_sequence.md

 The speed sensor interrupt outine will count 44 half-teeth from this point to TDC for cyl #1.

 Note that I called the cylinders A and B in this diagram.
 That's because we don't always know which cylinders they really are (and we never care).
-What we know is that *some* cylinder (either 1 or 4 based on the 1-3-4-2 firing order) reaches TDC 60 degrees after the pulse, and the next cylinder that needs to fire reaches TDC 180 degrees after that.
-This is important because we won't get another ref sensor pulse to sync with before that second cylinder fires.
+What we know is that *some* cylinder (either 1 or 4 based on the 1-3-4-2 firing order) reaches TDC 60 degrees after the pulse, and the next cylinder reaches TDC 180 degrees after that.
+This last detail is important because we won't get another ref sensor pulse to sync with before that second cylinder fires.

-I find that it helps enormously to visualize the target angles being subtracted from the ref sensor BTDC value of 44, by working backwards from TDC like this:
+I find that it helps enormously to visualize the target angles being subtracted from the ref sensor BTDC value of 44, by working backwards from TDC.
+In the following diagram, the red and orange dotted lines represent the dwell and timing advance values - we are subtracting those from the reference sensor-to-TDC value to get the number of half-teeth to the start of the dwell period:

 ![](images/ignition_timing/dwell_spark_overview_1.png)